samuraibeach/samurai/bungalows/deluxe-double.md

   width: 2

 ---
-## Deluxe Double
+## Ensuite Queen

-Designed specifically for couples, Deluxe Doubles feature a private verandah with table and chairs overlooking the rainforest gardens, ensuite bathroom, and mini-kitchenette.
-With solid wood furnishings, simple yet stylish décor, and a polished timber floor,these rooms are naturally impressive.
+Designed specifically for couples, our Ensuite Queen rooms feature a private verandah with table and chairs overlooking the rainforest gardens, ensuite bathroom, and mini-kitchenette.
+With solid wood furnishings, simple yet stylish décor, and a polished timber floor, these rooms are naturally impressive.

 To check availability and book please [click here](https://apac.littlehotelier.com/properties/samurai-beach-bungalows?check_in_date=&check_out_date=NaN-NaN-NaN "Book Now"){:target="_blank"}